Reactive-Network/reactive-smart-contract-demos/src/demos/erc721-ownership/README.md

 Assign the contract address to `OWNERSHIP_REACTIVE_ADDR`.

 Monitor the contract's activity, select an address of a token contract with some activity, and assign it to `ACTIVE_TOKEN_ADDR`.
 Assign a specific token ID to `ACTIVE_TOKEN_ID`.

-Send a data request to Sepolia contract:
+Send a data request to the Sepolia contract:

 ```
 cast send $OWNERSHIP_L1_ADDR "request(address,uint256)" --rpc-url $SEPOLIA_RPC --private-key $SEPOLIA_PRIVATE_KEY $ACTIVE_TOKEN_ADDR $ACTIVE_TOKEN_ID
 ```

-The contract should emit a log record with collected turnover data on the token in question shortly thereafter.
+The contract should emit a log record with the collected turnover data of the specified token shortly thereafter.

 Stop the reactive contract: